 Usage | When to Use |

-Dictation | • Ideal for professionals dictating memos, emails, letters, or reports. • Useful for individuals who have difficulty typing, or don’t have time to type and edit for themselves. |
+Dictation | • Ideal for professionals dictating memos, emails, letters, or reports. • Useful for individuals who have difficulty typing or don’t have time to type and edit for themselves. |

-Transcription | • To create an accurate written record of audio or video files like interviews, lectures, or meetings. • Used for legal records, medical notes, interviews, podcasts, lectures, business meetings, earnings calls, or anything that requires official or professional transcripts. • Necessary when content involves multiple speakers or complex terminology. • Used for making content accessible to those with hearing impairments or who prefer reading. |
+Transcription | • To create an accurate written record of audio or video files like interviews, lectures, or meetings. • Used for legal records, medical notes, interviews, podcasts, lectures, business meetings, earnings calls, or anything that requires official or professional transcripts. • Necessary when content involves multiple speakers, complex terminology, or requires verbatim transcription services where every word, pause, and utterance is captured precisely. • Used for making content accessible to those with hearing impairments or who prefer reading. |

 For example, doctors can save time dictating their patients’ notes instead of taking them in real-time.
 Real estate agents can dictate as they survey a house instead of scribbling notes.
 However, voice dictations must still be converted into physical or digital medical documentation.